Physician Burnout - The Fatal Flaws in the Burnout Survey Industry

 That is the question going forward.

-- Are the answers an accurate measure of burnout prevalence if your employer is the one asking?
+- Are the answers an accurate measure of burnout prevalence if your employer is the one asking the questions?

-- Are the answers valid if your employer is the one asking and you have to respond to quarterly surveys?
+- Are the answers valid if your employer is the one asking the questions and you have to respond to quarterly surveys?

-- Are the answers valid if your employer is the one asking, the surveys come out quarterly and they are able to track your personal score?
+- Are the answers valid if your employer is the one asking the questions, the surveys come out quarterly and they are tracking your personal score?

 - Are the answers valid if your employer is the one asking, the surveys come out quarterly, they are able to track your personal score and if you score below "X", they won't let you see patients?